 Not sure how to spend your Sundays in Paris?
-An original activity would be: going to the Flea Market of Saint Ouen, which is an unusual, historical place that’s also known as ‘Puces de Clignancourt’.
+Looking for an original activity?
+Lodgis invites you to discover the Flea Market of Saint Ouen, which is an unusual, historical place that’s also known as ‘Puces de Clignancourt’.

 After the Franco-German war in 1870, the rag pickers (rag-men), who had decided to comb the town for objects/items they could resell, settled in Saint Ouen next to Porte de Clignancourt.